astiskala/psp-detector/README.md

 - Logo & Description: View the provider’s logo alongside a brief overview of its services.
 - Direct Links: Quickly navigate to the PSP’s website for further exploration.

+## How to Use:

+Just install the PSP Detector extension (available in the Chrome Web Store at https://chromewebstore.google.com/detail/iblfofcbjioicompkmafdehbdakdbjle), visit any website, navigate to the checkout page, and click on the extension icon to see the payment provider in use.
+It’s that simple!

 ## Supported PSPs:

 - 2Checkout (Verifone)